imageio/imageio/docs/classes.rst

     Register a format, so that imageio can use it.

-  .. _insertdocs-imageio-FormatManager-help:
+  .. _insertdocs-imageio-FormatManager-create_docs_for_all_formats:

-  .. py:method:: imageio.FormatManager.help(name)
+  .. py:method:: imageio.FormatManager.create_docs_for_all_formats()

-    Given a the name of a format, or one of its extensions, this method prints the documentation for that format.
-If name is omitted, prints a list of all supported formats.
+    Function to auto-generate documentation for all the formats.

   .. _insertdocs-imageio-FormatManager-search_read_format: